US Seat Allocation for the 2025 World Riichi Championship

 Note that all proposals submitted will be released to the public to ensure transparency in the selection process.
 There will also be at least one clearly posted public meeting during the selection process to ensure that feedback from the community can be heard.

-If you have any questions or issues, you can contact the NARMA board via a few pathways:
+If you have any questions or issues, you can contact the ARA board via a few pathways:

 2021 International Online Riichi Mahjong Competition (IORMC) - USA Qualification